fdufnews/Arduino_mini_lab/README.md

 The battery charger may need to be modified depending on the capacity of the battery used.
 By default this board is configured to generate a 1A current which can be to high for small batteries.
 To do so, a resistor need to be changed.
-The resistor is R3 on the second picture.
+The resistor is R3 on the picture.
 The value of the resistor can be computed using the following formula:

 R3 = 1200/I